 ICSP is dedicated to making complexity science research in economics and policy accessible, understandable, and applicable.

-The Institute for Complexity Science and Policy (ICSP) was founded to bridge the gap between cutting-edge research in complexity science and its applications in economics and policy.
-We do not generate new research; instead, we curate, discuss, and make accessible the growing body of work in these fields.
+The Institute for Complexity Science and Policy (ICSP) was founded to bridge the gap between cutting-edge research in complexity science and its applications in social policy domains.
+Currently, we do not generate new research; instead, we curate, discuss, and make accessible the growing body of work in these fields.

-We maintain a comprehensive, searchable database of research papers, books, and reports at the intersection of complexity science, economics, and policy.
+We hand-pick high-impact papers, books, and reports at the intersection of complexity science and policy.
 Our curated collection spans agent-based modeling, network economics, evolutionary game theory, adaptive governance, and computational methods.

-We provide free, open-access teaching materials including lecture slides, PDFs, computational notebooks (Python/R), GitHub repositories, and interactive applications.
+We provide free, open-access teaching materials including lecture slides, PDFs, computational notebooks (Python), GitHub repositories, and interactive applications.
 All materials are licensed under Creative Commons, enabling educators worldwide to use and adapt them.

 We host webinars and seminars featuring researchers discussing their work, making complex ideas accessible to broader audiences.
 These events create dialogue between academic researchers, policy practitioners, and students.